Launch our Mars Profiler tool!

 Here's what Mars Profiler looks like:

 The display has four parts.
-At upper left is the date and time; when the routine opens, it is initialized to the present (as determined from your computer's clock).
-Change the date and time by entering new values in the corresponding boxes and clicking the dark gray Recalculate button.
-Or click on the buttons in the next row to step backward or forward in increments of 1 day or 1 hour.
+At upper left is the date and time; when the routine opens, it is initialized to the present time, as determined from your computer's clock.
+Change the date and time and click the Recalculate button to see results for another time, or click on the buttons in the next row to step backward or forward in increments of 1 day or 1 hour.

 Our Mars Profiler uses Universal Time (UT, essentially the same as Greenwich Mean Time), and beneath the time buttons it shows what we think is the offset between UT and your local time, based on your computer's current settings.
-When changing the time manually using the Time input box, enter the Universal Time that corresponds to the local time when you will be observing.
-(Note that this works correctly only if your computer's clock is set properly, including an adjustment for daylight-saving time, if appropriate.)
+When changing the time manually, enter the Universal Time that corresponds to the local time when you will be observing.

 At upper right is a map of Mars, based on computer graphics by planetary cartographer Ralph Aeschliman, showing the planet's main albedo features (dark and light markings).
 When the routine opens, south is up, matching the inverted view seen in a Newtonian reflector in the Northern Hemisphere.
 The central-meridian (CM) longitude is shown at the top, and major bright and dark features are labeled for easy identification.
 A red circle indicates the area of the planet's surface pointed directly toward Earth.